Entangled atomic ensemble and an yttrium-iron-garnet sphere in coupled microwave cavities: Conclusion

 \section{Conclusion}

-We have suggested a potential scheme consisting of two microwave cavities coupled to each other housing an atomic ensemble and a YIG sphere.
-We have investigated continuous variable entanglement between disparate physical systems.
-We have shown that bipartite entanglement between ensemble, phonon, and magnon modes not only exists, but it can sustain itself up to $200\,$mK temperature, corresponding to a proper choice of experimentally feasible parameters.
-In addition, photon and magnon modes can also be entangled with cavity-1 photons and their entanglement is robust against temperature of about $170\,$mK.
-Furthermore, we have demonstrated parameters for which significant tripartite entanglement of magnon-phonon-ensemble and cavity-1 photon-phonon-magnon subsystems exist.
-Hence, we conclude that both the bipartite and tripartite entanglement between indirectly coupled systems are found to be substantial in our proposed setup.
+We proposed a scheme to realize distant entanglement between various excitation modes of the YIG sphere, atomic ensemble, and microwave modes of two coupled cavities housing an atomic ensemble and a YIG sphere.
+We have shown that ensemble-phonon and ensemble-magnon distant bipartite entanglements not only exist but can sustain up to $200\,$mK temperature, for a proper choice of experimentally feasible parameters.
+Similarly, the entanglement of magnon and phonon modes with cavity-1 photons is also robust against a temperature of about $170\,$mK.
+Most importantly, we demonstrate that two types of tripartite entanglement between different distant modes are possible in the proposed system.
+These include magnon-phonon-ensemble and cavity-1 photon-phonon-magnon entanglements.
+Interestingly, the strength of cavity-1 photon-phonon-magnon tripartite entanglement is comparable to the originally proposed photon-phonon-magnon tripartite entanglement of the same cavity modes.
+Hence, we conclude that both the bipartite and tripartite entanglements between indirectly coupled systems are found to be substantial in our proposed setup.
 Moreover, cavity-cavity coupling strength plays a key role in the degree of entanglement as well as the range of parameters in which it subsists.
-This scheme may prove to be significant for processing continuous variable quantum information in quantum memory protocols.
+We believe that the parametric regimes identified in our proposed system may prove useful for the experimental realization of distant entanglement, which is significant for processing continuous variable quantum information in quantum memory protocols.